RE & Collective Worship

 The school complies with the legal requirements to provide a daily act of worship for all pupils.
 Through collective worship we aim to provide an important opportunity to underline common values that hold this Church School together as a community.
 Worship time is planned carefully to give a comprehensive range of experiences, which are relevant to our Personal, Social, Health and Citizenship Education (PSHCE) studies.

-We also follow the main religious festivals through the year and have close links our local church.
+We also follow the main religious festivals through the year and have close links with our local church.
 Children’s achievements are also given recognition during worship time.
 We regularly visit St Paul's in Brompton-on-Swale.
-Collective Worship is led mainly by school staff.
+Collective Worship is led mainly by school staff however children also have the opportunity to plan and deliver this as well.
 Other leaders from local churches occasionally visit and lead Collective Worship.

-We feel that this act of collective worship is a very important part of our day; however parents have the right to withdraw their children from this activity.
-If parents make this choice, they are invited to discuss the matter with the Head of School.
+We feel that this act of collective worship is a very important part of our day, everyone in school is invited to attend.
+Parents have the right to withdraw their children from this activity, they are encouraged to discuss the matter first with the Head of School.